Angry Birds in U.S. retail, UK parks push

 Angry Birds, in which the player uses a slingshot to catapult birds to destroy green pigs hidden in fortresses, has been downloaded more than 700 million times, and is the fastest-growing game on Facebook.

-Rovio raised its profile hugely last year by hitching a game to the hit animated movie Rio, even burying a clue to the game in the movie studio's Super Bowl ad.
+Rovio raised its profile hugely last year by hitching a game to the hit animated movie Rio, made by News Corp's (NWSA.O) 20th Century Fox, even burying a clue to the game in the movie studio's Super Bowl ad.

 The company's value has been estimated in recent media reports at up to $9 billion, little more than two years after it first released Angry Birds for the iPhone.

-"It's as good a guess as any," said Vesterbacka, comparing Rovio to Facebook games maker Zynga, which went public in December and has a market value of $9.6 billion.
+"It's as good a guess as any," said Vesterbacka, comparing Rovio to Facebook games maker Zynga ZYNG.O, which went public in December and has a market value of $9.6 billion.

 Now Rovio has signed up a top U.S. retailer to put its branded toys, books and T-shirts in dedicated areas of thousands of stores nationwide, timed to coincide with the launch of its new Angry Birds Space game this week.